xvw/preface/guides/error_handling.md

 ```

 And as with all monads, one can of course take advantage of
-`let-operators` to describe programs that approach the direct style,
+`let-operators` to describe programs that approach the direct style.
 Here is the first example using the syntactic versions of `bind` and
 `map`: